karamfil/course-vim/docs/Weekly Tutorials/Curriculum.md

 - [ ] Come up with mnemonics for everything
 - [ ] Come up with practical examples
 - [ ] Come up with exercises after each week
+- [ ] Make sure exercises are styled the same way
 - [ ] ??
 Add prev and next links on top and bottom ??